-11 Different Types of Lathe Tools – What Are They For?
+11 Different Types of Lathe Tools (With Pictures)

 Lathe tools are machining tools used in shaping various materials such as glass, metal, and wood.
 These tools add the versatility of the lathe machine in woodworking, metalworking, and glasswork projects.
 The tools feature a rotating drive to turn a workpiece against the different tools on its axis.
 They work using a simple grip and rotating mechanisms.

 Different lathe tools are used for performing various operations.
 Depending on the use, they can be used for cutting, drilling, rotating, sanding, or deforming materials.
 Knowing the various tools helps you know the ones that work best for your metal, glass, or glass project.

 This article provides you with the different types of lathe tools depending on their use, the material used to make them, and the method of applying feed.

 The 11 Different Types of Lathe Tools